Skip to content

 Bath: The Abbey of Light

-The Abbey of bath is a prime example of the Pendicular Style of Gothic architecture in England.
+The Abbey of Bath is a prime example of England’s Pendicular Gothic architecture style.
 Another would be the Cathedral of Gloucester.
 Medieval churches tend to be very dark and somewhat sinister.
-The Abbey of Bath though is different.
-The light coming through the beautiful stained glass windows is flowing through the building, giving interesting accents and tones.
+The Abbey of Bath, though, is different.
+The light coming through the beautiful stained glass windows flows through the building, giving attractive accents and tones.

 test